Barkat Siddiqui

-Barkat Siddiqui is a veteran Pakistani television director, producer and actor.
+Barkat Siddiqui is also known as Barkat Ali Sidiki is a Pakistani television director, producer and actor.
 He is best known as the director of the PTV drama serial Ahsaas (2001) and Mujhe Khuda Pe Yaqeen Hai (2013) on Hum TV for which he earned nominations as Best Director Drama Serial and Best Drama Serial at 2nd Hum Awards.

-Personal life

-Barkat was born to a Muslim family in Lahore, Pakistan.

 Career

-Siddiqui started his career in 1980s.
+Siddiqui started his career in 1998s.
 He has acted in two serial including Naseeb and Jeena Isi Ka Naam Hai; both work were received extravagant reception and met with positive and critical response.
 Later he pursued his career in directing and producing.
 He has a long-term relation with actor-producer Nadeem Baig with him he has collaborated in the serial Chain aye Na, Socha Na Tha and Qudrat.
 He has directed some very popular serial including Mujhe Khuda Pe Yaqeen Hai which earned him more acclaim.

+Television Series

 Following is the listing of brief work by Siddiqui: